Coronavirus Dispensation and Prayers

 What Should I do When I Can’t go to Mass?

-Catholics are encouraged to make a ‘spiritual communion’.
+When unable to attend Mass, Catholics are encouraged to make a ‘Spiritual Communion.’
 St. John Paul II writes that “it is good to cultivate in our hearts a constant desire for the sacrament of the Eucharist.
 This was the origin of the practice of ‘spiritual communion’, which has happily been established in the Church for centuries and recommended by saints who were masters of the spiritual life.
 Saint Teresa of Jesus wrote: ‘When you do not receive communion and you do not attend Mass, you can make a spiritual communion, which is a most beneficial practice; by it the love of God will be greatly impressed on you.’”
-(Ecclesia Eucharistia, no. 34) Catholics in the archdiocese are also encouraged to watch our local TV Sunday Mass.
+(Ecclesia Eucharistia, no. 34) When unable to attend Mass, we invite you to watch our local TV Sunday Mass.
 The Mass airs every Sunday at 10:30 a.m. on WDCW-50 and through free online streaming at adw.org/tvmass.